UadKLab/CLIPPER-2.0/README.md

 - [alphafold] (https://alphafold.ebi.ac.uk/download#swissprot-section) Download Swiss-Prot (CIF files) from alphafold if you wish to use structure annotation or protein plotting features.

 ## Installation

+The following should be done in a command line interface, but the code below can be copy/pasted one at a time.
+If problems arise, feel free to contact konka@dtu.dk and alemol@dtu.dk.

 1. **For Mac only:** Some users have experienced the need for xcode command line developer tools for the setup to succeed.
 If you experience any problems related to the installation run the following and retry what you were doing: